hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 ### 3.5 Cleanup

-The engine needs to ensure that execution of a query is eventually completed on all members, either normally or due to an error.
+The engine must ensure that the execution of a query is eventually completed on all members, either normally or due to an error.
-Otherwise resources leaks are possible.
+Otherwise, resource leaks are possible.
 At some point in time, two members may have different views on whether the particular query is active or not.
-This may happen due to network problems (including split-brain), or due to inherent race conditions because query start and query finish is not synchronized between members.
-The following example demonstrates a race condition which may lead to memory leak on a participant.
+This may happen due to network problems (including split-brain), or due to inherent race conditions because query start and query finish are not synchronized between members.
+The following example demonstrates a race condition which may lead to a memory leak on a participant.

 #### 3.5.1 Example of a Race Condition